GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

 The [Coverage](https://developers.google.com/web/tools/chrome-devtools/coverage) tab in Chrome DevTools can tell you how much JavaScript is not being used on your web page.

-{% Img src="image/admin/UNEigFiwsGu48rtXMZM4.png", alt="The Coverage tab.", width="800", height="559", className="w-screenshot w-screenshot--filled" %}
+{% Img src="image/admin/UNEigFiwsGu48rtXMZM4.png", alt="The Coverage tab.", width="800", height="559", class="w-screenshot w-screenshot--filled" %}

 To cut down on unused JavaScript: